 Let’s take a look at a few of the most prominent issues with Google for Jobs schema:

 Google Schema Is Technically Difficult

-Even the tools you use to check whether you’ve input schema correctly are difficult to understand unless you’re trained.
+Even the tools you can use to confirm whether you’ve configured schema correctly are difficult to understand unless you’re trained.

-This can push employers to post their jobs on competitor job boards to avoid working with the technically difficult (and technically intimidating) schema.
-GFJ isn’t making it easy for people to work directly with their platform, which could backfire down the line.
+This has pushed many employers to post their jobs on competitor job boards to avoid working with the technically difficult schema.

-Unless you have a large company with spare resources to dedicate to GFJ, or partner with a Google for Jobs specialist like Jobiak, chances are you’ll be losing time and productivity thanks to these schema requirements.
+Unless you have an abundance of resources to dedicate to Google for Jobs optimization, or partner with a specialist, chances are you’ll be losing time and compromising on other priorities.

-Many businesses lack the resources and tech to satisfy the schema requirements in general let alone follow them well enough for jobs to be seen, clicked, and applied to on the platform.
+Many businesses lack the resources and technical know-how to satisfy the schema requirements let alone follow them well enough for jobs to be seen, clicked, and applied to.

-Hear it straight from the experts.
-Jobiak CEO Venkat Janapareddy breaks down his opinion on Google’s schema requirements and its impact on GFJ here.
+Hear it straight from the experts: Jobiak CEO breaks down his opinion on Google’s schema requirements and its impact on GFJ.